Again, The Snake Bridegroom

 Again, The Snake Bridegroom (Опет змија младожења; German: Wieder vom Schlangenbräutigam) is a Serbian folktale collected in the 19th century by Serbian philologist Vuk Karadžić, featuring the marriage between a human maiden and a husband in serpent guise.

-The tale is related to the international cycle of the Animal as Bridegroom or The Search for the Lost Husband, and shares motifs with other tales of the region, like Hungarian The Serpent Prince and Romanian Trandafiru and Enchanted Balaur.
+The tale is related to the international cycle of the Animal as Bridegroom or The Search for the Lost Husband, in that a human maiden marries an animal that is a prince in disguise, breaks a taboo and loses him, and she has to seek him out.
+It shares motifs with other tales of the region, like Hungarian The Serpent Prince and Romanian Trandafiru and Enchanted Balaur: the heroine is cursed by her husband not to bear the child she is carrying, until he places a hand on her again.

 Translations

 The tale was also translated to English as The girl who got married to a snake and to French as Encore un serpent nouveau marié.

 Summary

 A childless queen prays to God for a child, even if it is a snake.
 God answers her prayers and a snake child is born.
 They raise the child for years and finally the snake talks to its parents: he wants a bride.
 His parents arrange a marriage for him with a peasant girl and they marry.
 Some time later, the girl appears pregnant and the queen questions how that is possible if her son is a snake.
 The girl reveals her husband takes off the snake skin at night and becomes a handsome man.
 The queen delights at this information and tells her daughter-in-law she should burn the snakeskin to keep him in human form for good.